 I set up a Google calendar, but it takes too long for my brain to compute 16 o’clock.
 And only seven items can be included in the to- do list.
 They say only Dave has more than seven items on his to-do list.
 Who’s Dave?
 I always have at least 14 things on my to-do list.

 At this point, it was looking highly unlikely that I’d ever see my planner again.
 Perhaps I’d become a new person with a new agenda.
 As someone steals my identity, I can assume a new one.

-Driving home on Alexander Road, I saw a homeless man walking along the road pulling a wheely suitcase.
+Driving home, I saw a homeless man walking along the road pulling a wheely suitcase.
 Maybe he had my planner in there.
 Maybe he’d show up at my appointments.
 If I could only remember some of my appointments and show up at them, perhaps I’d meet the person with my planner.